real-artswan/EasyThreeD-K7-STM32/README.md

 The board's bootloader is proprietary by MKS, which reads a binary firmware file mksLite.bin from the SD card on boot.
 After a short time (<30s) the firmware is written to the board, and the files on the SD card renamed *.CUR.

 # Branch: 2.1.2
-This is a clone of Marlin 2.1.2, using the button functionality for the EasyThreeD K7/Nano that is now merged into Marlin mainline.
+This is a clone of Marlin 2.1.2, configured for the EasyThreeD K7 ET4000+, with some minor updates.

 For the original firmware source and binaries based on Marlin 1.1.1 supplied by the manufacturer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Original-Firmware-Marlin-1.1.1